DineWithMe/Development-Tools/Styling, Rule and Habbit/Good Coding Habbit.md

   }
 }

-the later would have much more flexibility plus the cost of conversion to later is small and only one time.
+the later would have much more flexibility plus the cost of conversion from former to later is small and is only one time.
 ```

 ## Modular Function